-The ideal candidate has a substantial background in issues affecting lesbian, gay, bisexual, and transgender, or LGBT, communities; economic or social science research methods; and policy issues related to economic opportunity and racial justice.
-Candidates must have proven ability to develop innovative research and policy concepts and to critically engage with intersectional analyses of LGBT concerns across issue domains.
+The ideal candidate has a substantial background in issues affecting lesbian, gay, bisexual, and transgender, or LGBT, communities, including health care policy, immigration and family law, and economic opportunity.
+Familiarity with economic or social science research is a plus.
+Candidates must have a proven ability to develop innovative research and policy concepts and to critically engage with intersectional analyses of LGBT concerns across issue domains.

-The Associate Director position requires deep policy knowledge of the region as well as experience in team leadership.
+The Associate Director position requires deep policy knowledge of the region and experience in team leadership.
 The Associate Director will carry out and lead research and impact strategy on the conflict dynamics in the region and related U.S. government and international policy for Enough’s policy papers, briefings, and advocacy efforts.
-The Associate Director will be responsible for leading the Enough Project’s policy and advocacy work on political, economic, and conflict dynamics in Sudan, South Sudan, and the Horn of Africa in collaboration with the Founding Director and under the direction of the Director of Research and Publications/Editorial.
-This is a position requiring research and report-writing experience, a strong understanding of conflicts in the Horn of Africa, and an ability to lead and manage a team of policy researchers and writers.
+The Associate Director will be responsible for leading the Enough Project’s policy and advocacy work on political, economic, and conflict dynamics in Sudan, South Sudan, and the Horn of Africa in collaboration with the Founding Director and under the direction of the Director of Policy.
+This is a position that requires research and report-writing experience, a strong understanding of conflicts in the Horn of Africa and the two Sudans, and an ability to lead and manage a team of policy analysts.
 The Associate Director will also be expected to represent Enough in the media and with U.S. and international policymakers.

-American Progress has an immediate opening for a Communications Associate to support the Ocean Policy program.
-The Communications Associate will have primary responsibility for all ocean communications activities and will serve a key role supporting the Ocean Policy team by establishing and maintaining relationships with media outlets, enhancing its social media presence, shaping compelling stories to increase the reach and impact of the organization’s ocean policy work, and providing logistical support.
-The ideal candidate will have experience promoting policy work and translating complex issues into content that is persuasive and accessible to a broad audience, a familiarity with key ocean policy issues and concepts, and strong organizational skills.
+American Progress has an immediate opening for a Communications Associate to support the Higher Ed, Not Debt campaign.
+The Communications Associate will have primary responsibility for all Higher Ed, Not Debt communications activities.
+The associate will also serve a key role supporting the campaign staff and partners by establishing and maintaining relationships with media outlets, shaping compelling stories to increase the reach and impact of the campaign’s work, and helping drive the national press narrative around the issue of student debt.
+The ideal candidate will have experience promoting policy work and translating complex issues into content that is persuasive and accessible to a broad audience, a familiarity and passion for the issues of education and student debt, and strong organizational skills.

 American Progress has an immediate opening for a D.C.-based Education Reporter to work with the team that produces ThinkProgress.

-American Progress has an opening for a Legal Assistant to join American Progress’ Legal team.
+American Progress has an opening for a Legal Assistant to join its Legal team.
 The Legal team manages the legal matters for the Center for American Progress, a 501(c)(3) nonprofit research and educational think tank, and its affiliated organization, the Center for American Progress Action Fund, a 501(c)(4) organization.

-This is a great opportunity for individuals contemplating law school to see how a nonprofit organization develops its legal infrastructure and to learn what it is like to work in house.
+This is a great opportunity for individuals contemplating law school to see how a nonprofit organization develops its legal infrastructure and to learn what it’s like to work in-house.
 As a member of the Legal team, the Legal Assistant will work on a variety of projects and receive excellent training in and exposure to tax law, election law, contracting, corporate governance, and employment issues for nonprofit organizations.
 The Legal Assistant will primarily assist with the administrative duties of the team and the General Counsel.